jannewer/icr-evaluation-pipeline/README.md

 uv run task dagster
 ```

-Start the Mlflow UI web server:
+Start the MLflow UI web server:
 ```bash
 uv run task mlflow
 ```

-Open http://localhost:3000 with your browser to see the Dagster UI and http://localhost:5000 to see the Mlflow UI.
+Open http://localhost:3000 with your browser to see the Dagster UI and http://localhost:5000 to see the MLflow UI.

 If you want to store Dagster runs across restarts, you can create a `.env` file based on the `.env.example` file and set
 the `DAGSTER_HOME` variable to a directory where you want to store the runs.